 This aspect of digital nomad, remote work, work from home, work from anywhere, tele-commuting and hybrid work arrangements are sure to become a nightmare with the approximate 80,000 IRS agents added to the mix to ensure remote worker reporting conformity to myraid laws governing the workplace.

 But tax complications notwithstanding, another attorney practicing in the state of Florida, Peter Seigel of Greenspoon Marder, cautioned employers to think about “daily overtime, enforceability of noncompete agreements, PTO carryover, post-separation payments, family leave rights, 1099 misclassification, unemployment compensation, workers’ compensation, licensure requirements,” as challenges to an already changing environment of remote work.

-To summarize, ADP asserts that once remote workers are given the opportunity by remote employers to work from home, work remotely, and/or work from anywhere outside of state lines, dangers may be revealed that were previously unknown.
+To summarize, ADP asserts that once remote workers are given the opportunity by remote employers to work from home, tele-commuting, and/or work from anywhere outside of state lines, dangers may be revealed that were previously unknown.

 Failure of remote workers to report working location to remote employers